 About BioSpecifics Technologies Corp.

 This release includes "forward-looking statements" within the meaning of, and made pursuant to the safe harbor provisions of, the Private Securities Litigation Reform Act of 1995.
 All statements other than statements of historical fact are "forward-looking statements."
-The forward-looking statements include statements concerning, among other things, the timing of submission of a sBLA filing to the FDA for XIAFLEX as a treatment for Peyronie's disease and subsequent launch in that indication; the potential market for XIAFLEX in human lipoma and canine lipoma; the timing for completing clinical trials for the use of XIAFLEX in the treatment of human lipoma, canine lipoma, cellulite and frozen shoulder; the potential for Auxilium to receive approval to expand the label for Dupuytren's contracture; and the timing of making XIAFLEX available to patients in Canada.
+The forward-looking statements include statements concerning, among other things, the timing for Auxilium's filing of a supplemental Biologics License Application for Peyronie's disease; the initiation by BioSpecifics of a clinical trial of XIAFLEX for human lipomas; and the promise of XIAFLEX as a treatment for particular indications.
 In some cases, these statements can be identified by forward-looking words such as "believe," "expect," "anticipate," "plan," "estimate," "likely," "may," "will," "could," "continue," "project," "predict," "goal," the negative or plural of these words, and other similar expressions.
 These forward-looking statements are predictions based on BioSpecifics' current expectations and its projections about future events.
-There are a number of important factors that could cause BioSpecifics' actual results to differ materially from those indicated by such forward-looking statements, including the ability of BioSpecifics' partner, Auxilium, and its partners, Pfizer Inc., Asahi Kasei Pharma Corporation and Actelion Pharmaceuticals Canada Inc., to achieve their objectives for XIAFLEX in their applicable territories; the potential market for XIAFLEX in a given indication, the potential of XIAFLEX to be used in additional indications, and the initiation, timing and outcome of clinical trials of XIAFLEX for additional indications; the timing of regulatory filings and action; the receipt of any applicable milestone payments from Auxilium; and other risk factors identified in BioSpecifics' Annual Report on Form 10-K for the year ended December 31, 2011, its Quarterly Reports on Form 10-Q for the first and second quarters of 2012, and its Current Reports on Form 8-K filed with the Securities and Exchange Commission.
+There are a number of important factors that could cause BioSpecifics' actual results to differ materially from those indicated by such forward-looking statements, including the ability of BioSpecifics' partner, Auxilium, and its partners, Pfizer Inc., Asahi Kasei Pharma Corporation and Actelion Pharmaceuticals Ltd., to achieve their objectives for XIAFLEX in their applicable territories; the success of the Phase III trials for XIAFLEX for the treatment of Peyronie's disease; the market for XIAFLEX in, and initiation and outcome of clinical trials for, additional indications including frozen shoulder, cellulite, human lipoma and canine lipoma, all of which will determine the amount of milestone, royalty and sublicense income BioSpecifics may receive; the potential of XIAFLEX to be used in additional indications; the timing of results of any clinical trials; the timing of regulatory filings and action; the receipt of any applicable milestone payments from Auxilium; whether royalty payments BioSpecifics is entitled to receive will exceed set-offs; and other risk factors identified in BioSpecifics' Annual Report on Form 10-K for the year ended December 31, 2011 and its Current Reports on Form 8-K filed with the Securities and Exchange Commission.
 All forward-looking statements included in this release are made as of the date hereof, and BioSpecifics assumes no obligation to update these forward-looking statements.